EDL Utility

 Windows Drivers

 Everything under Windows needs some kind of driver.
 Zadig is a simple generic driver generator.
+Select "WinUSB" as the type of driver to install.
 Do NOT use any Windows drivers from Qualcomm.
 They will try to present your device as a serial port.
 Now you can do a simple check if you like.

 C:\>edl.exe Found EDL 9008